CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 [David Grandinetti](https://github.com/dbgrandi) and [Olivier Halligon](https://github.com/AliSoftware) have been hard at work to tame the proliferation of plugins.
-With the extremely meta `cocoaPods-plugins` plugin you can now list, search and check the available versions of the CocoaPods plugins.
+With the extremely meta `cocoapods-plugins` plugin you can now list, search and check the available versions of the CocoaPods plugins.
 Moreover, [Boris Bügling](https://github.com/neonichu) created a template (`pod plugins create`) so gettng started has never been easier.